Friday, October 25, 2024

 Way back in 1993 Peter Steiner came up with an iconic cartoon for The New Yorker (at left) that suggested (and not for the last time) that not every Internet "expert" was what they seemed to be.
 And now there's 'Legal Twitter.'
 I don't mean to suggest that any particular account is flea-bitten... but one can sometimes get suspicious.

-A great many of the posts on X about the argument, many of them with clips from the argument, suggested that the New York Attorney General was 'destroyed' (or similar terms) in the argument... some suggesting that the State was begging not to have sanctions imposed.
+A great many of the posts on X about the argument, many of them with clips from the argument, suggested that the New York Attorney General was 'destroyed' (or similar terms) in the argument... some suggesting that, by the end, the State was begging not to have sanctions imposed.

 Um.